devops329/devops/instruction/awsEcs/awsEcs.md

    1. Select the option to auto assign a `Public IP` address.
 1. Press `Create`.

+## Verifying the container deployment

 Once you have launched the container it should only take a couple of seconds for it to be available for use.
 Navigate to the service and select the `Tasks` tab.
 Then select the currently running task and use the networking bindings to see the IP address that is being used.
 Navigate your browser to that location and you should see the `jwt-pizza-service`.

 ![ECS Container Launched](ecsContainerLaunched.gif)

 ## Configure the ECS service ALB version

+Exposing a container over a public IP address only works if you don't plan to scale the number of deployed containers to meet an increase in customer requests or ever deploy a new container whenever the code changes.
+That is not going to work for JWT Pizza.
+That means that we need to insert a load balancer into the architecture so that we can scale up and release new versions without change the IP address that a customer uses to access the service.

 In addition to the above, do the following to deploy with an Application Load Balancer.